 - What kinds of organizations do professional writers work for? - What types of positions do professional writers occupy? - What sorts of roles do professional writers fill in these organizations? - What genres of writing do professional writers create? - What kinds of skills do professional writers use?

-Ultimately, your podcast should heighten listener's awareness and deepen their understanding of the cultures of professional writing.
+More generally, this poster exhibit will heighten audience members' awareness and deepen their understanding of the cultures of professional writing at West Virginia University and in Morgantown.